 Contribution of Course Outcomes towards achievement of Program Outcomes (1 - Low, 2 - Medium, 3 - High)

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 3 2 2 1 1 - - - - - - 2 1 -

-CO2 2 3 1 2 1 1 - - - - - - 1 1 1
+CO2 2 3 1 2 1 - - - - - - - 1 1 1

-CO3 2 3 1 1 1 - - - - - - - 1 1 1
+CO3 2 3 1 1 1 1 ı - 1 - - - 1 1 1

-COURSE C ONTENT Exercise -1 (Searching) Exercise -2 (Sorting-I) a) Write C program that implement Bubble sort, to sort a given list of integers in ascending order b) Write C program that implement Quick sort, to sort a given list of integers in ascending order c) Write C program that implement Insertion sort, to sort a given list of integers in ascending order Exercise -3 a) Write C program that implement radix sort, to sort a given list of integers in ascending order (Sorting-II) Exercise -4 b) Write C program that implement merge sort, to sort a given list of integers in ascending order a) Write a C program that uses functions to create a singly linked list (Singly Linked b) Write a C program that uses functions to perform insertion operation on a singly linked list c) Write a C program that uses functions to perform deletion operation on a singly linked list
+COURSE C ONTENT Exercise -1 (Searching) a) Write C program that use both recursive and non recursive functions to perform Linear search for a Key value in a given list. b) Write C program that use both recursive and non recursive functions to perform Binary search for a Key value in a given list.
+Exercise -2 (Sorting-I) a) Write C program that implement Bubble sort, to sort a given list of integers in ascending order b) Write C program that implement Quick sort, to sort a given list of integers in ascending order c) Write C program that implement Insertion sort, to sort a given list of integers in ascending order Exercise -3 (Sorting-II) a) Write C program that implement radix sort, to sort a given list of integers in ascending order b) Write C program that implement merge sort, to sort a given list of integers in ascending order Exercise -4 a) Write a C program that uses functions to create a singly linked list (Singly Linked b) Write a C program that uses functions to perform insertion operation on a singly linked list c) Write a C program that uses functions to perform deletion operation on a singly linked list

 List) d) Write a C program to reverse elements of a single linked list.
-Exercise -5 a) Write C program that implement Queue (its operations) using arrays.
-(Queue) b) Write C program that implement Queue (its operations) using linked lists Exercise -6 (Stack) a) Write C program that implement stack (its operations) using arrays b) Write C program that implement stack (its operations) using Linked list c) Write a C program that uses Stack operations to evaluate postfix expression Exercise -7 (Binary Tree) Write a recursive C program for traversing a binary tree in preorder, inorder and postorder.
+Exercise -5 (Queue) a) Write C program that implement Queue (its operations) using arrays. b) Write C program that implement Queue (its operations) using linked lists Exercise -6 (Stack) a) Write C program that implement stack (its operations) using arrays b) Write C program that implement stack (its operations) using Linked list c) Write a C program that uses Stack operations to evaluate postfix expression Exercise -7 (Binary Tree) Write a recursive C program for traversing a binary tree in preorder, inorder and postorder.
 Exercise -8 (Binary Search Tree) a) Write a C program to Create a BSTb) Write a C program to insert a node into a BST.c) Write a C program to delete a node from a BST.